ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials), keep them handy as appropriate for your task.
 If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started with Java](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=java).
 {: java}

 Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials), keep them handy as appropriate for your task.
+If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started with Java](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=go).
+{: go}

+Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials), keep them handy as appropriate for your task.
 If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started with Python](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=python).
 {: python}